vackosar/vackosar.github.io/_posts/2022-04-18-Understand-Large-Language-Models-like-ChatGPT.md

 {% include load_video.html %}

+## Dream of a Talking Machine
-- ideas existed at least since 1700s, but not enough compute and computer science
+- Idea of a talking machine since 1700s, but not enough compute and computer science
-- Current computers do almost what was predicted, but how?
+- ChatGPT does almost what was predicted, but how?
-- How to instruct computer to perform tasks?
+- How to instruct large language model to perform tasks?
 - How represent knowledge in computers?
 - How to generate the answers?